JohannesHoffmann/herbiOS/documentation/development.md

 ### Lights configuration

 HerbiOS has its own namespace where the lights controller is listening on.
-The Topics for set and status are:
+The Topics for set and state are:

 **herbiOs/lights/{{unique_id}}/set**
 **herbiOs/lights/{{unique_id}}/status**

-There is no behavior to move the set value to the status value.
+There is no behavior implemented to move the set value to the state value.
 This should be managed by yourself or you can use the sensor-connector.

 The Data-Schema of the value is